PoC-Consortium/engraver/README.md

 The file name will have a '.plotting' suffix while the file is incomplete, and then renamed to the standard format if plotting is successful.

-AVX2/SSE4 usage: In order to achieve best performance, you should make sure that the number of nonces to plot will match the number of threads like this:
+AVX2/SSE4 usage: In order to achieve best performance, you must make sure that the number of nonces to plot will match the number of threads like this:
 * for SSE4: nonces is a multiple of threads * 4
 * for AVX2: nonces is a multiple of threads * 8

-If you do not match these numbers, the plotter will fall back to default core for nonces that are not multiple of 4 or 8 respectively.
+If you do not match these numbers, the plotter will refuse to work for SSE4 and AVX2 cores, the default core will work on any arbitrary number of nonces.

 For \<startnonce>, \<staggersize> and \<nonces> you can either define just a number or add the T/t, G/g, M/m or K/k suffix.
 E.g. "-s 1234k"